microsoft/pxt-adafruit/docs/lessons/night-light/activity.md

 # night light activity

-Change the brightness of the micro:bit.
+Change the brightness of the @boardname@.

 ### ~avatar avatar

 Welcome!
-This tutorial will teach you how to change the brightness of the micro:bit.
+This tutorial will teach you how to change the brightness of the @boardname@.
 Let's get started!

 ### ~